MicrosoftDocs/Azure-RMSDocs.zh-cn/Azure-RMSDocs/information-protection/configure-adrms-restrictions.md

 ---
-title: "HYOK 限制 | Azure 权限管理"
+title: "HYOK 限制 | Azure 信息保护"
-description: "如果选择具有 Azure 信息保护的 AD RMS 保护，请确定限制、先决条件和建议。 此解决方案有时也称为“自留密钥”(HYOK)。"
+description: Identify the limitations, prerequisites, and recommendations if you select AD RMS protection with Azure Information Protection.
+This solution is sometimes referred to as "hold your own key" (HYOK).
 manager: mbaldwin
 ms.date: 08/25/2016
 ms.topic: article